 These will keep in your fridge up to one week, Chef Crenn said she’d gotten interesting textural results having frozen the compressed cucumber/melon as well.
 I haven’t tried this yet.

-To assemble: Chill some glassed in the freezer for at least 20 minutes
+To assemble: Chill some glasses in the freezer for at least 20 minutes

 While glasses are chilling, strain cucumbers, mix with ¼ cup chilled diced watermelon, and finely chopped cilantro to taste Taste soup once more for a final seasoning check.
 Add salt and pepper if needed.
 Ladle into glasses, top with a bit of the cucumber and melon and enjoy.